Gray-OREO/ADCMT/README.md

    It is recommended to use the same ResNet50 model as in the paper for frame-level feature extraction.
 Please refer to the script `tools/CNN_feature_generator.py`.

+All contrastive experiments are performed on Intel Xeon Silver 4210R CPU and Nvidia RTX3090 GPU.

+Noting that the results may be still not the same among different implement devices.
+See [randomness@Pytorch Docs](https://pytorch.org/docs/stable/notes/randomness.html).

 ---

 ## III. 引用本论文 / Citation